andyblight/nRF905Py3/README.md

 ```

 Where it says (resistor), use a 1k resistor.
 The AM and CD pins are optional.
-Adding these pins improves control of the
-devices.
-The CD pin improves transmission by only transmitting when the carrier
-is not detected.
-The AM pin can be used to determine if the data packet is
-valid or not.
+Adding these pins improves control of the devices.
+The CD pin improves transmission by only transmitting when the carrier is not detected.
+The AM pin can be used to determine if the data packet is valid or not.

+## TO DO List

+1. Make connected tests work.
+1. Make nrf905-monitor work.
+1. Make nrf905-write work.
+1. Add SPI bus 1 functionality.
+The Nrf905Spi.\_\_init\_\_() function takes the spi_bus parameter but there is no implemented functionality.
+Affects Nrf905SPI and Nrf905Gpio classes.
+Needs RPi 2 or later to test.

 ## References